Interns are required to adhere to a confidentiality commitment.

 What should I wear/bring for the first day of the internship?

 The first days of your internship will be dedicated to induction sessions.
-On your first day you might need to go to the UN to get accredited.
 You will need to bring your passport in order to collect your UN badge and laptop (if you have one).
 You can dress quite casually at the office but you may like to bring business attire or smarter clothes for the UN.